Updated January 2021

-UPMC Altoona now offers the WATCHMAN™, an innovative heart procedure that reduces the risk of stroke — and major bleeding, too.
+UPMC offers the WATCHMAN™, an innovative heart procedure that reduces the risk of stroke — and major bleeding, too.

 Blood thinners save thousands of lives every year by reducing the risk of blood clots.
 They’re widely prescribed to people with atrial fibrillation (AFib) — the most common type of heart arrhythmia.
 But these drugs come with certain risks, especially as we age.

-“Over time, people on blood thinners have a much higher chance of major bleeding after a fall or accident,” explains George Jabbour, MD, medical director of the Cardiac Catheterization Lab at UPMC Altoona’s Heart and Vascular Institute.
+“Over time, people on blood thinners have a much higher chance of major bleeding after a fall or accident,” says George Jabbour, MD, medical director of the Cardiac Catheterization Lab at the UPMC Heart and Vascular Institute (HVI) at UPMC Altoona.

 Blood thinners prevent clots from forming, but they can cause problems.
 “A minor injury for most people can pose a serious threat to people on blood thinners,” says Dr. Jabbour.
 “And for older adults who are at a much greater risk of falling, such bleeding can be life-threatening.”

 In 2015, the U.S. Food and Drug Administration approved the use of the implantable device proven to reduce stroke risk in people with AFib that is not caused by a heart valve problem.